Apple announces Apple Watch SE 2 with crash detection and faster chip

 The display hasn’t changed that much, however, and it’s about the same size as before, which is to say it’s 30% bigger than the Apple Watch Series 3.

 Apple also touts the sustainability of the Apple Watch SE 2.
-The case is made of 100% recycled aluminum, and the backplate has been redesigned with a nylon composite material that matches the the case.
-Apple has also improved the production process to reduce the carbon footprint by as much as 80%.
+The case is made of 100% recycled aluminum, and the backplate has been redesigned with a nylon composite material that matches the case.
+Apple has also improved its production process to reduce its carbon footprint by as much as 80%.

 The Apple Watch SE 2 is available for pre-order today, and it comes in three color options – Silver, Midnight, and Starlight.
 It starts at $249 for the 40mm GPS model ($279 for the 44m model) or $299 for the cellular model ($329 for the 44mm variant).
 Prices are actually $30 lower than the original SE model.
 Shipping will begin on September 16th, at the end of next week.